madame-president/krp-research-articles/articles/blockchain_without_PoW_is_nothing.md

 # Overview

-In this article I make a compelling case that explains why **blockchain without proof-of-work is nothing** *(well, technically not nothing, but simply a database)*.
+In this article, I make a compelling case that explains why **blockchain without proof-of-work is nothing** *(well, technically not nothing, but simply a database)*.

 My inspiration to write this comes from a research papaer I found from 1992 titled *Pricing via Processing or Combatting Junk Mail* by Cynthia Dwork and Moni Naor.